zammitt/PowerShellTranscriptIssue/readme.md

 ![Console Output](TestIssueOnPowerShellCore/console.png)

 There are two interesting observations here:
 1) `Goodbye from Write-Output` is appearing before the output of `Test-TranscriptIssue`.
+Is `Test-TranscriptIssue` introducing a delay to the output pipeline?
 2) The output of `Test-Transcript` and `Goodbye from Write-Output` is missing from the transcript.

 Things to note & thoughts: